D-backs erupt in 9th inning, stun Padres with walk-off win - NewsBreak

 Left-hander Tim Hill replaced Darvish and Smith quickly broke up the no-hitter with a bloop single into left field.
 Hill also allowed a single to Beer later in the inning before being removed.

-Pierce Johnson struck out three in 1 1/3 innings prior to the ninth-inning meltdown.
+Pierce Johnson struck out three in 1 1/3 innings prior to San Diego’s ninth-inning meltdown.

 Luke Voit drew a bases-loaded walk and Austin Nola contributed a run-scoring single for the Padres, who had just four hits.

 Diamondbacks left-hander Madison Bumgarner lasted just three innings while struggling with his control.
-He gave up one run, one hit, four walks and struck out two.
+He gave up one run, one hit and four walks, and he struck out two.

 The Padres scored their first run in the third inning when Bumgarner issued all four of his walks.

-Note: EditorsNote: removes Stammen’s record in second graf, adds Suarez’s record in third graf